 The final aim being increasing relevant traffic to your website.

-Instead of focusing on where your site ranks for specific phrases, focus on traffic stats and whether enquiries have increased.
+Instead of focusing on where your site ranks for specific phrases, focus on traffic statistics and whether enquiries have increased.
 When checking statistics, keep in mind that some industries are seasonal and so is their website traffic.
-So, you need to compare stats and enquiries of a particular month to the same month in the previous year to see the actual effect of your optimization efforts.
+So, you need to compare stats and enquiries of a particular month, to the same month in the previous year, to see the actual effect of your optimization efforts.

 In conclusion, SEO is not something done overnight, but is a process that needs constant work.